 Receptions are Not Allowed in Acadia National Park

 Receptions are not permitted within the park.
 The use of special equipment, such as canopies, arches, chairs, or other decorations require park administrative review and are generally not allowed.
-Please detail any special equipment requests in the application and consider using the parklands as your backdrop.
+Please detail any special equipment requests in the Application for Special Use Permit and consider using the parklands as your backdrop.

 Special conveyances, including but not limited to, horse-drawn carriages (except where allowed on the carriage roads and at Wildwood Stables), electric carts, and hot air balloons are prohibited.